Cincinnati vs. Xavier College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Cincinnati vs. Xavier BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game between the Cincinnati Bearcats (7-0) and Xavier Musketeers (4-5) going head to head at Cintas Center has a projected final score of 76-73 (based on our computer prediction) in favor of Cincinnati, so it should be a competitive matchup.
-The game will begin at 6:30 PM ET on December 9.
+Saturday's game features the Cincinnati Bearcats (7-0) and the Xavier Musketeers (4-5) squaring off at Cintas Center in what is expected to be a tight matchup, with a projected 76-73 win for Cincinnati according to our computer prediction.
+Game time is at 6:30 PM ET on December 9.

+Based on our computer prediction, Cincinnati is projected to cover the spread (1.5) against Xavier.
+The two sides are expected to come in below the 153.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!